The best browser testing tools for developers

 Functionize only supports testing on Chrome and needs an Chrome extension to make tests, which makes it impossible to make tests on any other browser.
 The dashboard feels unpolished and has a few quirks.
 For example, at the time of writing, trying to create tests on Firefox opens an empty box which gives very little idea what went wrong, whereas performing the same action on Chrome browser opens the web extension.
 The dashboard also needs to be refreshed to load changes and updates to tests.

 Although Functionize does provide some advanced functionality such as creating web hooks, self healing tests, setting HTTP headers & cookies, it still lacks important functionality such as multiple browser and OS support.
+Functionize requires users to join a 45 minute workshop before signing up for a free trial.
 As such, we excluded it from our review.

 Browsersync is available as a free NPM package which syncs browser states and interactions such as click, scroll, form input and submit on multiple devices in different browsers.
 Coding skills are required to set it up properly but a few recipes are available which demonstrate basic functionality and can be used as starter templates.